s-vali/C474-Project-2/README.md

     `pip install fastapi uvicorn langchain ollama wikipedia pydantic langchain_ollama langchain-community` or run the command in the terminal
     `pip install -r .\docs\requirements.tsx`.
-If the IDE still cannot recognize the libraries and packages, install them independently, refresh your Python Interpreter or using the IDE suggestions.
+If the IDE still cannot recognize the libraries and packages, install them independently, using the IDE suggestions or refresh your Python Interpreter.

 Steps to run